 The CCF Model

 The two guiding pillars of CCF are Education and Leadership.
 The Education Program is the driving force behind CCF’s operations, providing a pathway out of poverty for students and their families.
-The leadership program ensures that students graduate with a strong sense of social justice and a commitment to making a better future not just for themselves, but for their community and their country.
+The Leadership Program

 When Hollywood marketing executive Scott Neeson embarked on a sabbatical between jobs in 2003, he couldn’t have imagined how it would change his life.
 Scott had left his role as President of 20th Century Fox International to head Sony Pictures International’s marketing operations.
 In Phnom Penh, Scott saw hundreds of children and their families living and working on the Steung Meanchey garbage dump, one of the most toxic environments imaginable.
 Scott faced a dilemma – could he go back to his Hollywood lifestyle and forget what he saw, or would he be able give it all up to try and make a difference to the children of Cambodia?Scott's Story